 Your future financial security may be one of your biggest concerns, but careful planning and preparation can assure you of a sound retirement.
 With a Traditional IRA at First State Bank & Trust Co., you can make tax deductible contributions that will allow you to build a solid financial future.

 Who is eligible to contribute to a Traditional IRA?

-Individuals under the age of 70½ for the entire tax year and have earned income are eligible to contribute to a Traditional IRA.
+Individuals must have earned income are eligible to contribute to a Traditional IRA.